The Morris Federation is an association of self-governing morris teams, which aims to:

 The Morris Ring was formed over 80 years ago to encourage the performance of the Morris, to maintain its traditions and to preserve its history; to bring into contact all the Men’s Morris Clubs or Teams.
 It is now an association of 150 Men’s Morris, Sword and Mummers Clubs and Teams.

-Open Morris began in 1979 as a loose organisation of East Anglian dancers, following efforts by one of the (then) few mixed morris sides in the country to find local friends and sympathisers.
+Open Morris started in 1979 as a loose organisation of East Anglian dancers, following efforts by one of the few mixed morris sides in the country at the time, to find local friends and sympathisers.
+By positively encouraging membership of mixed gender sides, Open Morris recognised an unmet need and membership gradually increased as interest spread nationwide.
+Although Open Morris wholeheartedly encourages excellent performance, their main philosophy is that dancing should be fun, both for dancers and audience.